 Suchomimus belongs to the Theropoda clade, along with the other Spinosaurids.
 Other notable theropods include the Tyrannosaurus rex and the Velociraptor.
-The Suchomimus was part of the Chordata phylum and Animalia kingdom.
 See the full taxonomy below to find out how these classifications fit in with each other and the entire Animal kingdom.

 Description and Size

 Suchomimus was around 31-36 feet long and weighed between 3 and 5 tons.
 It was one of the larger Spinosaurids, but still not as large as the Spinosaurus.
 It had a long tail, which helped it balance since it walked on two legs and leaned forward.
-Its neck was shorter and heavily muscled.
-It had two forearms that were much shorter and it may have been able to grasp smaller items, including other dinosaurs.
+Its neck was short and heavily muscled.
+It had two forearms that were much shorter than the legs, but it may have been able to grasp smaller items, including other dinosaurs.
 Sharp claws on their front arms suggest that they used these to combat other animals or to tear apart prey.

 Its spine had some elongated neural spines that may have supported sail structures.
 These were most prominent along its back.
 They were not as large or developed as those of Spinosaurus, although they were larger than those found in the Baryonyx.
 Researchers theorize that the Suchomimus may have had smaller sails.
 Another possibility is that the discovered specimen was not fully grown and that these sails further developed until they reached adulthood.

 One of the most notable features of the Suchomimus is its long, crocodilian snout, which was low – well below its eyes.
 The snout was up to four feet long and accounted for a significant portion of its body.
 This dinosaur had 122 teeth.
 Although they were pointed, they weren’t sharp or serrated.
-This was one reason that scientists believe Suchomimus probably had a pescatarian diet.
+This is one reason that scientists believe Suchomimus probably had a pescatarian diet.
 It also had a hard secondary palate in its mouth, which would have helped it maintain control over wiggling fish in the mouth.